yetanotherco/aligned_layer/README_NEW.md

 There is a default configuration for devnet purposes in `config-files/config.yaml`.
 Also, there are 3 different configurations for the operator in `config-files/devnet/operator-1.yaml`, `config-files/devnet/operator-2.yaml` and `config-files/devnet/operator-3.yaml`.

-The configuration file have the following structure:
+The configuration file has the following structure:

 ```yaml
 # Common variables for all the services